betterevents/better-abstracts-project/README.md

 3. [Run the installer](https://www.drupal.org/docs/installing-drupal/step-5-run-the-installer) like you would with any other Drupal site.

 # Usage
+You are yet ready to:

+1. Populate Better Abstracts with sample content
-Read our [documentation](https://drive.google.com/) on how to use Better Abstracts.
+2. Learn how to configure and use it.

+Read more in our [documentation](https://drive.google.com/).